327979420/Xianpei-intern-repo/User-Manual-Xianpei.md

 ## Fun Facts & Quirks
 - One thing people often misunderstand about me is **that I may seem talkative at times, but when I’m focused, I prefer to work quietly**.
 - A fun fact about me is **that I consistently practice meditation to reduce stress and avoid emotional influence when trading equities**.
-- My work superpower is **always being willing to lend a helping hand to my teammates, and I always highly value feedback and recommendations from others, as I have learned a lot from my previous mentors and supervisors.**.
+- My work superpower is **always being willing to lend a helping hand to my teammates, and I always highly value feedback and recommendations from others, as I have learned a lot from my previous mentors and supervisors**.

 ---